 Alligator teeth

-Mature alligators have 80 conical teeth, which they lose and replace by the thousands over the course of their lifetimes.
+Mature alligators have 80 conical teeth, which they lose and replace by the thousands over the course of their lives.
 Replacements grow in from below the existing tooth at about the same rate as human fingernails.
-A rootless, hollow-bottomed tooth was lost by a living animal, whereas a rooted tooth came from a deceased one.
+A rootless, hollow bottomed tooth was lost by a living animal, whereas a rooted tooth came from a deceased one.
 The largest (modern) American alligator on record was captured in 2014 and was nearly 16’ and weighed over 1000 lbs.
-While this seems (and is!) enormous, it paled in comparison to its Miocene contemporary, the marine (saltwater dwelling) American crocodile, which is thought to have reached 30’ long and over 8,000 lbs.

 Giant Armadillo scutes